-- Focus the training on on-the-job training, supported by e-learning
+4. Focus the training on on-the-job training, supported by e-learning

-- Change the focus from “What should we learn the trainees?” to “What can we learn from the trainees?”.
+From “What should we learn the trainees?” to “What can we learn from the trainees?”.

-- Give the trainees real jobs and real assignments.
-To frequent job rotations are not very helpful, as it does not help the trainees to be able to deliver real results.
+Frequent job rotations are not very helpful, as it does not help the trainees to be able to deliver real results.

 Make one of the senior managers responsible for the traineeship.
 For HR it is often difficult to pull the right levers.